jpctrade-oss/angular-defer/README.md

 - removed $$testability directive :)
 - useApplyAsync = true by default in $http
 - check fast $version check for object and array for $watchCollection
+- dropped svg, math support
+- modified linkQueue not to use .shift()